spatie/dropbox-api/README.md

 Please see [CONTRIBUTING](https://github.com/spatie/.github/blob/main/CONTRIBUTING.md) for details.

+You can run `composer pint` to run the code style fixer, and `composer phpstan` to run the static analysis.

 ## Security

 If you've found a bug regarding security please mail [security@spatie.be](mailto:security@spatie.be) instead of using the issue tracker.